imzbf/md-editor-v3/README.md

 - `class`: `string`, not necessary;
 - `markedHeadingId`: `MarkedHeadingId`, not necessary, same as editor;
 - `scrollElement`: `string | HTMLElement`, not necessary, it is an element selector when its type is string.
 When `previewOnly` eq `true`, it is usually set to `document.documentElement`.
+- `theme`: 'light' | 'dark', not necessary, provide it when you want to change theme online, it is the same as Editor `theme`.

 ## Some examples